 - Did you know that despite its creamy texture, avocado actually contains fiber?
 Spread a piece of hearty whole-wheat toast with a smear of mashed avocado for fiber two ways in the morning.

 - Add a tablespoon of chia seeds or ground flaxseeds to your oatmeal.
 Whichever kind you like, steel-cut or rolled, you’ll get the benefit from this fibrous whole-grain cereal.

 - Make a salad with spinach as the base.
 Top it with nuts and seeds for even more fiber in one dish.

 - Enjoy a cup of lentil soup.
-Consider adding vegetables you enjoy to boost the fiber even further.
+Consider adding vegetables you enjoy like carrots, sweet potatoes, or spinach to boost the fiber even further.

 For a Snack: